Aceinna/docs_openrtk/useOpenRTK.rst

 How to use OpenRTK?
 ===================

-OpenRTK include two tools，Mobile APP and PC tools.
-After you
+OpenRTK include two tools, Mobile APP and PC tools.

 The following pages cover:

-*   Cloud OpenRTK APP
+*   Mobile
-*   PC tools
+*   PC

 .. toctree::
     :maxdepth: 1